TritonVM/triton-vm/specification/src/cascade-table.md

 For the actual lookup of the 8-bit limbs, the [Lookup Table](lookup-table.md) is used.
 For a more detailed explanation and in-depth analysis, see the [Tip5 paper](https://eprint.iacr.org/2023/107.pdf).

-## Base Columns
+## Main Columns

-The Cascade Table has 6 base columns:
+The Cascade Table has 6 main columns:

 | name                 | description                                                   |
 |:---------------------|:--------------------------------------------------------------|